dgunamardi/block-listener/README.md

 - configPath is the channel sdk config location
 - orgId and userName follows the one provided by BCS

-Run Setup.go.
+Run retup.go.
 This should do the following:
 - producing vars.json, used by the /config functions to setup the configuration variables
 - replacing the directory in channel sdk config to your current working directory. change the oldDir variable accordingly everytime you move/rename the repo